-Bulgaria: Cooperation agreements on civil nuclear power signed with US26.
-October 2020. / SEE Energy News
+Bulgaria: Cooperation agreements on civil nuclear power signed with US, SEE Energy News

 Bulgarian Minister of Energy Minister Temenuzhka Petkova and US Assistant Secretary of State for International Security and Nonproliferation Christopher A. Ford signed a Memorandum of Understanding (MoU) between the two countries’ Governments on strategic cooperation in civil nuclear power.
 Bulgaria and the United States have signed key documents on 5G networks security and civil nuclear power.
 The signing took place in the presence of Bulgarian Prime Minister Boyko Borisov and US Secretary of State Mike Pompeo joined via video conference.